NeverI/Kerning/README.markdown

 - select a letter and press the ARROW or WASD keys (whit SHIFT)
 - double click on the text and change it (ENTER,ESC,SHIFT+ENTER)

-Example:
+I made with jQuery, but the KerningField only use it for event handling, so you can easily change to other library.

+Usage example:

-goes to the CMS admin page:
+to the admin page:
 ```html
 <div id="Text">Kerning</div>
 ```